 This is easily the highest battery capacity scooter in its weight class.
 While there are scooters with a better battery-capacity-to-price ratio, part of the science is how they’ve packed so much into such a lightweight build.

-As the battery level diminishes it is common to see a drop-off in performance.
-Better quality batteries are usually less affected by this while the drop is more notable in cheaper ones.
+As the battery level diminishes, a drop-off in performance is common.
+Better quality batteries are usually less affected by this, while the drop is more notable in cheaper ones.
 I refer to this as performance retention.
 With a high-quality Samsung-cell battery, the performance retention on this electric scooter is excellent.
 It only really started losing its acceleration zing at around 20% battery left with the top speed keeping up pretty much until 10%.

-All in all, impressive battery performance in an even more impressive form factor.
+All in all, it has impressive battery performance and an even more impressive form factor.

-Portability is key for commuter scooters and this is an area in which the UScooters GT SE / E-TWOW Booster GT SE really shines.
-It folds at the handlebars, at the front wheel and the stem can retract partially into itself.
+Portability is key for commuter scooters, and this is an area in which the UScooters GT SE / E-TWOW Booster GT SE really shines.
+It folds at the handlebars and the front wheel, and the stem can retract partially into itself.
 The result is really portable scooter that takes up minimal space.
 You could easily fit several of these into a trunk.

 I really like how the handlebar can be locked into two different heights.
 It locks firmly in place and allows for both taller and shorter people to ride it more comfortably.

-The E-TWOW GT SE is not the cheapest scooter around so it is fair to expect solid built quality and safety.
+The E-TWOW GT SE is not the cheapest scooter around, so it is fair to expect solid built quality and safety.
 It’s fair to say that, most of the way, it definitely lives up to that.
-The build itself is largely made from aluminum alloy which is both lightweight and strong.
+The building itself is largely made from aluminum alloy, which is both lightweight and strong.

 The stem folding mechanism is reliable.
 Unlike some other scooters, you don’t need to use a lot of force to click it in and out.
 Also, I felt no stem flex whatsoever.
 Many portable scooters with foldable handlebars have an issue where the handlebars can wiggle a bit, but the handlebars on the E-TWOW GT SE feel firmly locked into place.